CraftsmenLtd/BloodConnect/.github/ISSUE_TEMPLATE/feature_request.md

 ## Feature Request

 **Describe the feature you'd like:**
 A clear and concise description of the feature you are requesting.
+Such descriptions can often be expressed in simple stories, like "As a [person], I [want to], [so that]"

 **Is your feature request related to a problem?
 Please describe:**
 A clear and concise description of the problem or need that the feature would address.